DaveyMburu/implementing-recommender-systems/README.md

 - Use surprise's built-in reader class to process data to work with recommender algorithms
 - Obtain a prediction for a specific user for a particular item
 - Introduce a new user with rating to a rating matrix and make recommendations for them
 - Create a function that will return the top n recommendations for a user

+# Check the index.ipynb file for my working

 For this lab, we will be using the famous 1M movie dataset.
 It contains a collection of user ratings for many different movies.
 In the last lesson, you were exposed to working with `surprise` datasets.
 In this lab, you will also go through the process of reading in a dataset into the `surprise` dataset format.
 To begin with, load the dataset into a Pandas DataFrame.
 Determine which columns are necessary for your recommendation system and drop any extraneous ones.